Amsterdam-Internships/FewShotCrowdCounting/README.md

 Dataset specific parameters are set in 'settings.py' in the folder of the corresponding dataset.

 ## Standard training
+Specify the parameters for the run in [`config.py`](./config.py), such as the model to train and the dataset to use.
+Note that the name for the dataset must match the folder name in [`datasets`](./datasets).
+This is because the dataset is loaded dynamically when the program starts.

+Train the model by executing [`main_standard.py`](./main_standard.py)

 ## Meta learning